 The School Leader has to get comfortable sharing leadership with others.
 This is not an easy shift considering the fact that the school leaders have been managing most of the tasks themselves.
-This requires school leader to be a leader of leaders rather than leader of all.
+This requires a school leader to be a leader of leaders rather than leader of all.
 While the responsibility of the overall school performance rests with the school leader, the hands-on accountability of developing a teacher lies with the teacher leaders.

 The goal should be to create leadership capacity to create instructional excellence.

 Having a long term vision and goals-